MehrshadK/ML/README.md

-# ML
+# ML_Classification
-Algorithms of machine learning in python
+Algorithms of machine learning for classification in python

 Here, some of the algorithms of the machine learning are implemented on the iris dataset's and two datasets produced,